Effective Date: 7/1/2023

 - Unemployment / Workers Compensation insurance

-Administration costs include the staff time of support personnel (including the cost of grant oversight) that is not charged directly to the grant, provided that it is directly related to and necessary for grant activities.
+Administration costs include the staff time of support personnel (including the cost of grant oversight) that is not charged directly to the grant, provided it is directly related to and necessary for grant activities.

 - Donated Services or Property.
 The cost or estimated costs of services or property donated to the grant recipient may not be charged to the grant or included in a billing rate or indirect cost allocation.
 Non-state donated services or property that can be quantified may be used to meet cost share or match requirements.

 To the extent feasible, donated services or property contributed as match should be supported by the same standards of documentation as costs charged to the grant.

 - Supplies.
-Supplies are defined as all property that costs less than the threshold amount for equipment (as it is defined in section 7).
+Supplies are defined as all property that costs less than the threshold amount for equipment (as it is defined in section7).
 Supplies also have a shorter useful life than equipment.
 Supplies may be charged directly to the grant program(s) that benefit from their use.
-Or if necessary for all grant programs, supplies may be included in the billing rate or indirect cost allocation.
+If necessary for all grant programs, supplies may be included in the billing rate or indirect cost allocation.
 Examples of supplies:

 - Office supplies